Pugs have always been bred as companion pets.

 They were recognized by the American Kennel Club in 1885 and have been a common sight at dog shows since.

-Similarly, pugs have remained a popular companion and family pet across the world.
+Similarly, pugs have remained one of the most popular Asian dog breeds, companions, and family pets across the world.

 Personality and Temperament